These 14 Mexican restaurants around San Diego are a total must-try if you’re looking to enjoy some of San Diego’s finest.

 Location: 520 Broadway, Chula Vista

 2. El Indio, Mission Hills

 This Mission Hills landmark has been serving some of the best Mexican food in town for over 70 years now.
-El Indio is known for its taquitos, which many say they invented, these crispy rolled tacos come in several different flavors including beef, chicken and potato topped with guacamole and cheese.
-There’s also plenty of other options to choose from including burritos, chimichangas, enchiladas, nachos, tamales, quesadillas and so much more!
+El Indio is known for its taquitos, which many say they invented.
+These crispy rolled tacos come in several flavors, including beef, chicken, and potato topped with guacamole and cheese.
+They have plenty of other delicious dishes to try, like burritos, chimichangas, enchiladas, tamales, and quesadillas!

-If you’re looking for some excellent margaritas to pair with your food then your best bet is to head over to Café Coyote in Old Town.
-This popular San Diego spot serves large, freshly-made margaritas alongside overflowing plates of burritos, tacos and other incredible Mexican antojitos.
-Café Coyote offers more than 20 different kinds of margaritas including spicy watermelon, pineapple-chipotle and a Chamoy sauce one in a Tajin Rim Glass topped with a Tamarind Chile Treat.
+If you’re looking for some excellent margaritas to pair with your food, then your best bet is to head over to Café Coyote in Old Town.
+This popular San Diego spot serves giant, freshly-made margaritas alongside overflowing plates of burritos, tacos, and other incredible Mexican antojitos.
+Café Coyote offers more than 20 different margaritas, including spicy watermelon, pineapple-chipotle, and a Chamoy sauce one in a Tajin Rim Glass topped with a Tamarind Chile Treat.

 This Tijuana-inspired taquería is best known for its wide variety of street tacos and meats.
 At Tacos El Gordo you’ll find plenty of tempting taco options all the way from adobada (spiced pork) to cabeza (head) and buche (stomach).
 At this popular eatery, you’ll also find other Mexican traditional dishes including sopes, tostadas, mulas and decadent fries loaded with your favorite choice of meat, cheese and other fresh toppings.
 Yum!